Supporting Farmers in Rwanda

 Why goats?

 Goats are incredibly important to many farming households in Rwanda.
 As well as being valuable animals to own, they can provide an additional source of income alongside coffee production.
+Economically, goats are a key livestock asset for smallholder farmers.
+They're raised primarily for meat (goat meat, or brochettes, is popular in Rwandan cuisine), and to a lesser extent for milk and skins.
+Because they're smaller, cheaper, and easier to care for than cattle they are accessible to households that couldn't otherwise afford livestock.

-That matters because coffee is not the only part of day-to-day life for producers.
+Coffee is not the only part of day-to-day life for producers.
 Support that strengthens the wider household economy can have a practical and lasting value.

 How the project works